thingbound/abstract-things/docs/sensors/contact-detection.rst

 	:param value:
 		The new contact status as a :doc:`boolean </values/boolean>`.
+	:param duration autoIdleTimeout:
+		Optional duration to switch back the contact detection status to ``false``.

 	Example:

 	.. sourcecode:: js

-		// Set the sensor to open
+		// Set the sensor to contact not detected (open) this.updateContactDetected(false);

-		this.updateContactDetected(false);
+		this.updateContactDetected(true, '1m');

 Implementing capability
 -----------------------